Fixed Price Guarantee

 - Monitor the reading on the meter for the first few moments.
-Record, even slight movements, in ‘tell-tale’ wheel (refer to the diagram).
+Record, even slight movements.
 To gauge the degree of a leak, start with noting the reading, wait for ten minutes and then take another final one.
 Record all details on the dial.

 - Deduct initial reading from last (final) reading.
-Ensure that you are writing all your readings in litters and not kiloliters.
+Ensure that you are writing all your readings in litres and not kilolitres.

-- Multiply your readings by six to get the litters reading gone in an hour
+- Multiply your readings by six to get the litres reading gone in an hour

 - Initial reading: 1234, 567.8 litres